statikfintechllc/Mobile-Mirror/docs/README.md

 Next up: Mobile Mirror mode is in progress—run your desktop from your phone, anywhere.

-Built 100% with GremlinGPT and hands-on dev grind.
+Built 100% with ChatGPT and hands-on dev grind.
 Every repo, every step, public and open.
-Thanks for watching and building with me.
+Thanks for watching, learning, and building with me.

 ---